apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/springmvc.md

 }
 ```

+### Step2 Implement the services

-* **Step 2** Implement the services.
-Spring MVC is used to describe the development of service code.
+The annotations of Spring MVC are used to describe the development of service code.
 The implementation of the Hello service is as follow:

  ```java
 @RestSchema(schemaId = "springmvcHello")